Zahlé: Transportation

 Zahlé is connected to Beirut (55 km to the west), and from there to all coastal cities, through the Beirut-Damascus road, which passes to the southwest of the urban area.
 The journey can take anywhere from 45 minutes to 2 hours, depending on the traffic.
 Damascus, Syria, is 73 km to the southeast, and is normally reached within one-and-a-half hours, excluding the waiting time at the border.
 Despite continuously undergoing works and repairs, the Beirut-Damascus road remains in poor condition, and is due to be replaced by a new, multimillion-dollar highway as the main international route; however, the completion date is still unclear.

 Zahlé is also connected to Baalbek (36 km to the northeast) by the trans-Beqaa road, which continues further north towards Homs, Syria.
-The section stretching along the Zahlé urban area (from Chtaura to Karak Nuh) was recently upgraded.

 Due to widespread car ownership, public transportation remains underdeveloped.
 There is a single bus line, which runs on the central avenue at rather irregular times.
 Interurban transportation is done by minivans, which stop on the Manara roundabout at the town's entrance.
 Zahlé's railway station was located in Muallaqa, but was abandoned after all rail transport in Lebanon stopped during the civil war.

 There were plans to convert the nearby Rayak Air Base (located 10 km to the East of Zahlé), into a civil airport serving the town and the whole valley.
 A regional airport could prove vital when the road to Beirut is closed because of heavy snowfall.
 However, the project froze in the early 2000s, after the runway extension had been initiated.